h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 Java Users
 --------------

+H2O-3 is supported with Java 7 and later.
 For Java developers, the following resources will help you create your own custom app that uses H2O.

 -  `H2O Core Java Developer Documentation <../h2o-core/javadoc/index.html>`_: The definitive Java API guide for the core components of H2O.